Visit of Foreign Minister Mevlüt Çavuşoğlu to Czechia, 10-11 June 2022 / Rep. of Turkey Ministry of Foreign Affairs

-Foreign Minister Mevlüt Çavuşoğlu is visiting Czechia on 10-11 June 2022 to discuss our bilateral relations and regional developments and attend the 4th Asia-Europe Political Forum.
+Foreign Minister Mevlüt Çavuşoğlu visited Czechia on 10-11 June 2022 to discuss our bilateral relations and regional developments and attend the 4th Asia-Europe Political Forum.

 On 10 June 2022, Minister Çavuşoğlu had a meeting with Markéta Pekarová Adamová, Speaker of the Chamber of Deputies of Czechia, and discussed our interparliamentary relations, recent developments in Ukraine and the NATO enlargement.